zruncho3d/nudge/README.md

 ![](Images/all_parts.png)

-Build it using the instructions in this repo, or with this video (yes, it used to have a 'y' at the end of the name):
+Build it using the instructions in this repo, or with this video.
+Yes, it used to have a 'y' at the end of the name.
+Note also that this video is slightly out of date - for example, now, Nudge has a straight-through JST, rather than a right-angle JST.

 [![](Images/yt_thumb.png)](https://youtu.be/6eRomxUo7TI)